 Here’s a look at this wonderful Carrot Casserole after we’ve dug into it!

-This is a great casserole for holidays or company.
+This is a great casserole for company dinners or special occasions.

 Here’s the recipe.